xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 ### Assumptions and dependencies

-The final version of the SRS is based on the experience of implementing **xpm**, the **xPack Development Tools** and some µOS++ packages, like **utils-lists**, **µTest++**.
+The curent version of the SRS is based on the experience of implementing **xpm**, the **xPack Development Tools** and some µOS++ packages, like **utils-lists**, **µTest++**.